Why account-based experience?

 Another way ABX helps with efficient resource allocation is by helping you prioritize your prospects.
 When you have an extensive list of potential accounts to go after, it can be tough to know where to start.

-However, when using an ABX approach, you’ll have a much smaller list of high-value accounts that are much more likely to convert.
+However, when using an ABX approach, you’ll have a much smaller list of high-ticket accounts that are much more likely to convert.

 It allows you to direct your resources on the accounts most likely to provide a return on investment rather than spreading yourself too thin and trying to pursue every lead equally.